Leyland 2S/350 gas turbine: Mark I

 The engine was a gas generator design with a separate free-running low-pressure turbine for extracting power.
 Heat was recovered from the exhaust by two disk-shaped ceramic heat exchangers.
 In contrast to earlier designs, the housing for the engine was made of cast iron, instead of more expensive machined stainless steel.
 The casing's relative softness also proved to absorb much of the noise of the engine.
 To allow the possibility of engine braking, and to further improve fuel economy, variable turbine nozzles were used.
 The power extraction turbine was geared 10:1 directly to the drive shaft.

 Rounding out the system in truck use was a 10-speed automatic transmission, an axillary shaft for starting and power-take-off, and, later, a cooling system to cool off the bearings after the engine had shut down.
 The engine easily met UK noise limits, and was 10 times better in emissions, beating then-current Californian limits by 2 times.

 Mark II

 Based on experiments with an early model, retroactively known as Mark I, a new Mark II version was built.
 Among the major changes was the removal of the two-disk heat exchanger with a single larger disk on top of the engine.
 While this reduced the recuperative capability, it was simpler and meant that the stored heat was released off the top of the engine where it didn't cause further heating of the bearings.
 Many minor re-arrangements and improvements were also included.

-Six trucks using the Mark II engine were completed and sent out for road service trials in the early 1970s with Castrol, Esso, Shell-Mex and BP and three more for Leyland's own use.
+Six trucks using the Mark II engine were completed and sent out for road service trials in the early 1970s with Castrol, Esso, Shell-Mex & BP and three more for Leyland's own use.
 Shell-Mex returned theirs after a year, suffering breakdowns in the gearbox and turbine.
 However, its drivers praised it, especially the low-noise operation.